xxjhericxx/DNA-Transcription/README.md

 # DNA-Transcription-Java
-This program helps you translate DNA strand into mRNA and Amino Acid
+This program helps you translate DNA strand into mRNA and Amino Acid.